 What courses should I take in high school?

 Of equal “duh” status is to partake in any and every computer course offered by your school.
-AP Computer Science is immensely beneficial but is only available at 22% of American public high schools who offer any of AP programming.
-However, the number of high school students in the U.S. taking the AP Computer Science exam has grown exponentially in recent years.
-In 2018, nearly 136,000 students took the exam representing a 31% increase from the previous year.
-Five years ago, only 30,000 students nationwide sat for the test.
-Despite this rapid growth, the number of test-takers still pales in comparison to the 309,000 who took AP Calculus or the 505,000 who sat for AP U.S History in 2018.
-As with discrete math, ambitious students should seek dual enrollment opportunities or even opportunities to take a college course online or at a local institution.
+AP Computer Science is immensely beneficial.
+However, it is only available at roughly one-quarter of American public high schools who offer any of AP programming.
+Only 45% of U.S. high schools offer any level of computer science courses.
+However, the number of high school students in the U.S. taking the AP Computer Science A exam has grown exponentially in recent years.
+In 2021, there were 74,676 takers of that exam and another 116,466 students who sat for AP Computer Science Principles.

-What should I major in?
+What computer science degree should I pursue?

 CT’s Bottom Line